globelabs/globe-connect-php/README.md

-# Globe Connect for Android
+# Globe Connect for PHP

 ## Introduction
 Globe Connect for PHP provides an implementation of Globe APIs e.g Authentication, Amax,